Leeds2Capstone22-23/Backend/docs/DIAGRAMS.md

 # Generating DB Diagrams

 A really easy way to do this is through the use of the program [DbVisualizer](dbvis.com).
+Install DbVisualizer from their website to use it.

-## Before Using
+## Before you can use DbVisualizer

 You must ensure that your local Postgres instance is listening on port `5432`.
 The override file, `docker-compose.exposed.yaml`, opens the Postgres container on this port.

-To use it, run
+To run the backend with Postgres open, use the command

 ```
 docker-compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.exposed.yaml up -d
 ```

-## Connect to the database in DbVisualizer
+## Connect to the database using DbVisualizer

 ### Import settings

-The `settings.jar` file (in this folder) contains pre-configured settings for the Postgres connection.
+The `settings.jar` file (in the `docs` folder) contains pre-configured settings for the Postgres connection.
 Import it using `File > Import Settings...`

 ### Manually